taneba/fullstack-graphql-app/README.md

 ## Setting up auth0

-As this project uses auth0 for authentication, you should first setup auth0 to make everything work.
-If you don't have auth0 account, then sign up and create account.
+As this project uses auth0 for authentication, you need to setup auth0 to make everything work.
+If you don't have any auth0 account, then sign up and create account.

 You need to create API, Application (Single Page Application) in the auth0 console.
 In Application, go to Application URIs section in the middle of the settings page and specify `http://localhost:3000` to Allowed Callback URLs, Allowed Logout URLs, Allowed Web Origins, Allowed Origins (CORS).